 Pre-schools, schools, community groups, HIVEs, Welfare Units, and other organisations can join the fun.
 Get involved and encourage Service children and families to do Reading Force.
 Find out how you can receive a free resources pack and set up Reading Force in your setting or group.

 Hello Reading Force families!
-I'm Emma, I'm a Pad Brat and school librarian and I write a regular blog about reading and Forces life.
-With a New Year comes thoughts of new starts and military children experience more new beginnings than most adults do in their entire lives.
-I have lived...Read more
+I'm Emma, I'm a Pad Brat and school librarian and I write a regular blog here about reading and Forces life.
+Forces life is unique.
+There are very few other lifestyles that allow children to travel and experience different cultures so freely and fully in a safe...Read more